 While we can make some of the amino acids on our own, we might require more as we age and if we have high levels of inflammation, compromised digestion, weak joints or damaged bones.

 Another group likely running very low in gelatin is vegetarians.
-Considering vegetarians and vegans don’t eat most or all animal products, they have no exposure to it on a normal basis.
+Considering vegetarians and vegans don’t eat most or all animal products, they have no exposure to it on a normal basis, instead opting for gelatin substitutes like agar agar.
 A mostly vegetarian diet might be healthy if done carefully, but it raises your risk for being low in all essential amino acids the human body requires since it eliminates “complete proteins” like meat, fish, and sometimes eggs and dairy.

 How to Add More Gelatin to Your Diet